 Overall, the different placements for these words make it a bit more difficult to learn and remember, but you will eventually get used to it.

 Question words, including why, what, where, and when are placed at the end of a sentence in Thai, while in English they generally go at the beginning.
 Here is an example of a question:

 Chan ja gin arai?

 ‘Arai’ (อะไร) means ‘what’ which you can see is placed right at the end of the question.
 This isn’t too difficult to get used to.
 What is more difficult is the word ‘mai’ (ไหม).
-This word can be seen as the equivalent to a question mark.
+This word can be seen as the equivalent of a question mark.
 It can be used to change a normal sentence to a question.

 Want to eat?